AlghamdiMuath/Advanced-Arabic-RAG/info-and-Arch/LLM_generation_service.md

 Handles the actual RAG pipeline step:
 1. Receives a user query.
 2. Calls `04_Retrieval_Service` to get top relevant chunks.
-3. Feeds retrieved context + user query into a local LLM.
+3. Feeds TOP 3 retrieved context + user query into a local LLM (both are part of a fitting prompt template).
 4. Returns a natural-language answer.

 ## Directory Structure